 DIY Shower Drain Sewer Smell Removal

-- Follow with 1/4 cup baking soda.
+- Follow with one cup of white vinegar.

 - Let that sit for two hours with the bathroom door closed.